BSHODOKAI/40KListBot/README.md

-A Simple Discord bot for Beautifying 40K Build Lists (Primarily Battlescribe) for Easier viewing in Discord
+A Simple Discord bot for Beautifying 40K Build Lists (Primarily Battlescribe) for Easier Quick Viewing in Discord